mozilla/ecosystem-platform/docs/tutorials/subscription-platform.md

 :::caution
 * If your local FxA is not running in a VM or Docker container, consider the security implications of this temporary setup before proceeding.
-* Only use this approach for Sandbox notifications, as the payloads are not encrypted.
+* Only use this approach for Sandbox notifications, as the payloads are not encrypted at rest.
 :::

 Before you begin, make sure you have App Store API credentials set up in the auth server config.
 These are needed to decode and process notifications (see "Configuration" above).